How to Install French Doors in 11 Steps

 Photo: NataKor / iStock / Getty Images Plus / Getty Images

 If your new doors come already hung on the frame, remove the doors to make installing the frame more manageable.
-With a partner’s help, lift the frame into the opening.
+Have a helping hand lift the frame into the opening.
 Using your level and shims, shim the frame so that it sits level and square in the opening.
 Use your drill to make pilot holes through the frame and the shims, and drive the nails in to roughly secure the frame.
-Keep in mind that you’ll likely need to make final adjustments once you hang the doors before you fully secure the frame.
+You may need to make final adjustments before you fully secure the frame.

-With a partner’s help supporting the doors, hang the doors on the frame.
-Before fully securing the frame, test the doors to ensure that they’re hung square and level, that they can open and close properly, and that all gaps around the doors are of equal size.
+With a partner’s help to support the doors, hang them on the frame.
+Use a drill and the hardware that came with the French doors to mount the door to the frame.
+Before fully securing the frame, test the doors to ensure they’re hung square and level, they can open and close properly, and all gaps around the doors are of equal size.

 Man installing door hinges